Determination of the strong coupling constant $\alpha_s(M_Z)$ in next-to-next-to-leading order QCD using H1 jet cross section measurements: Determination of from H1 jet cross sections

-The fits to the inclusive jet data exhibit \chisq/\ndf\ values around unity, thus indicating the consistency of the individual data sets.
+The fits to the inclusive jet data exhibit very reasonable \chisq/\ndf\ values, thus indicating the consistency of the individual data sets.
 The value of \asmz\ from `H1 inclusive jets' has a significantly reduced experimental uncertainty compared to the results for the individual data sets.
-The cut $\tilmu>28\,\GeV$ results for inclusive jets in $\asmz=0.1152\,(20)_{\rm exp}\,(27)_{\rm th}$, which is consistent with the world average~\cite{Bethke:2017uli,Olive:2016xmw}.
+The cut $\tilmu>28\,\GeV$ results for inclusive jets in $\asmz=0.1158\,(19)_{\rm exp}\,(23)_{\rm th}$, which is consistent with the world average~\cite{Bethke:2017uli,Olive:2016xmw}.

-Value of \chisq/\ndf\ around unity are obtained for fits to all dijet cross sections confirming their consistency.
+Value of \chisq/\ndf\ lower than unity are obtained for fits to all dijet cross sections confirming their consistency.
 The results agree with those from inclusive jet cross sections and the world average.
-At high scales $\tilmu>28\,\GeV$, a value $\asmz=0.1147\,(24)_{\rm exp}\,(25)_{\rm th}$ is found.
+At high scales $\tilmu>28\,\GeV$, a value $\asmz=0.1157\,(22)_{\rm exp}\,(23)_{\rm th}$ is found.

-The fit to H1 jets yields $\chisq/\ndf = 0.98$ for 200 data points and $\asmz=0.1143\,(9)_{\rm exp}\,(43)_{\rm th}$.
+The fit to H1 jets yields $\chisq/\ndf = 0.87$ for 200 data points and $\asmz=0.1170\,(9)_{\rm exp}\,(38)_{\rm th}$.
 The scale uncertainty is the largest among the theoretical uncertainties and all other uncertainties are negligible in comparison.

 The \asmz\ value obtained from H1 jet data restricted to $\tilmu>28\,\GeV$ is